Kbitt/vuex-typekit/README.md

 Vuex, along with many JavaScript implementations of the flux pattern, throws away a lot of useful type information.
 A `Store` only keeps the type of its state and you don't get any parameter type information when calling `commit` or `dispatch`.
 However, by adding some extra types and utility functions, we can write Vuex modules with useful type information that extends from the module's definition to its consumption.

-## TLDR: WHY
+## TLDR: Why?

-Wouldn't it be great if we could use vuex and get the benefits of static typing when using vuex?
+Wouldn't it be great if we could use vuex and get the benefits of static typing?

 Let's say we have a mutation defined like